hindcraig3/aws-appsync-calorie-tracker-workshop/3_FRONTEND_APP/README.md

 - Navigate to the AWS AppSync Console's `Settings` page and change the Default Authorization Mode to `Amazon Cognito User Pool`:
 ![Screenshot-10](../images/image-amplify-4.png)

 - Select the relevant region and user pool at the newly revealed "User Pool configuration" section.
-Default action should be set to `ALLOW`:
+Default action should be set to `ALLOW`.
+Leave Appid client regex blank:

    ![Screenshot-12](../images/readme-12.png)